CogComp/talen/README.md

 mutual information.

 ### How to build an index
-Run `TextFileIndexer.java`, but modify the strings in the main method.
+Use [`buildindex.sh`](scripts/buildindex.sh) to build a local index for the sentence based mode.
 The `indexdir` variable will be put in the sentence-based config file.
+This, in turn calls `TextFileIndexer.java`.

 ## Command line tool
 We also ship a lightweight command line tool for TALEN.
 This tool will read a folder of JSON TextAnnotations (more formats coming soon)